dyhes/zulip/docs/production/upgrade-or-modify.md

 ### Upgrading from Ubuntu 14.04 Trusty to 16.04 Xenial

-1. Upgrade your server to the latest Zulip `2.0.x` release.
-You can only upgrade to Zulip `2.1.x` and newer after completing this process, since newer releases don't support Ubuntu 14.04 Trusty.
+1. Upgrade your server to the latest Aloha `2.0.x` release.
+You can only upgrade to Aloha `2.1.x` and newer after completing this process, since newer releases don't support Ubuntu 14.04 Trusty.

 2. Same as for Ubuntu 18.04 to 20.04.